fisadev/terminal_of_empires/README.md

 By default, the game includes these bot types for you to practice and learn from:

-- `rando`: a bot that tries to do random (usually invalid) moves.
 - `passive`: a bot that just sits there without doing anything.
 - `pacifist`: a bot that expands only by conquering neutral terrain, never attacks other players.
 - `aggressive`: a bot that attacks whenever possible, but never builds defensive or production structures.
 - `defensive`: a bot that builds lots of forts and attacks a bit.
+- `super_random`: a bot that tries to do random (usually invalid) moves.

+There are more options that allow you to control the size of the map, speed of the game, etc.
-There are more option, consult them with:
+Consult them with:

 ```bash
 python toe.py --help